javiearth/git-course/git-course.md

 If for some reason you made changes in your remote repository but not in the local repository, you can update your local repository using `pull`.

-This is usefull if you work in different computers, so sometimes you update the remote repository from one of your PCs but then you need to update the repository in the other computer. **Important**: before pull a branch from your remote repository, switch to the right branch in your local repository.
+This is useful if you work in different computers, so sometimes you update the remote repository from one of your PCs but then you need to update the repository in the other computer. **Important**: before pull a branch from your remote repository, switch to the right branch in your local repository.

 `$ git pull origin branch-name`